Deepwater Drilling and Production Technology

 Who Should Attend

 The target is engineering personnel needing familiarity with recent industry advances, as well as non-technical, support staff.
 Students are expected to have some knowledge of conventional floating drilling and production, although there is brief, refresher material in each topic area as it is addressed.
-The engineering methodology underlying the technology advances are described and illustrated, but not in depth.
+The engineering methodologies underlying the technology advances are described and illustrated, but not in depth.

 0.8 CEUs or 1.6 CEUs (Continuing Education Units) will be awarded for this 1 or 2-day course.